denten-books/plain-text/3-projection.md

 transference possible.
 I use the word "media" here in the bluntest way
 possible: as "material basis" or "substratum" for some observed, higher-order phenomenon (in our case, communication).

-As information was compressed and pushed through the wires, it underwent a number of transformations.
-Donald Murray, the inventor of the Murray alphabet, conceived of that transformation in terms of movement from space to time.
-Unfolding something like the "metaphysics of telegraph signalling alphabets" (his words), he describes spatial writing symbols that "appeal to the eye," and temporal, "telephonic" signals that "appeal to the ear."
-Paradoxically, space signals (like a signboard) occupy little space, but persist in time.
-"For instance, a signboard may extend over 10 feet and 100 years," Murray writes.
-Time signals are ephemeral by contrast: "a Morse signal in a wire may extend over half a second and 500 miles" [@murray_setting_1905, 86].

-[^ln1-siegert]: Siegert takes the Virag as an "apocryphal emblem" of a "systematic logic in the dominant cultural technique," representative of the "order of digital signals" [@siegert_cacography_2011, 41].
-Although not concerned with the history or philosophy of digital media explicitly, Siegert suggests that the writing telegraph symbolizes the cleansing of "the noise of all graphic form."
-His theory of cultural techniques instead creates "an awareness for the plenitude of a world of as yet undistinguished things, that, as an inexhaustible reservoir of possibilities, remain the basic point of reference for every type of culture" [@siegert_cacography_2011, 35].

-[^ln1-virag]: The Pollak-Virag device also proposed an "electromagnetic vibrator" coupled to a recording "mirror-galvanometer."
-The authors further specify for "the vibrator on the receiving instrument [to] vibrate in harmony with these impulses, vibrating in one direction or the other, according to their sign and to an extent depending on their intensity" [@pollak_means_1900].

-[^ln1-dervish]: One could make more of the Dervish being used here as a negative example, in an instance of colonial gaze.
-But Murray himself was an empire outsider, born in the small, remote town of Invercargill, New Zealand (a town that also happens to be one of the southern-most cities in world).
-"I am a child of the Southern Cross," he writes in *Philosophy of Power*, "and I have no preordained respect for geniuses born under the Northern constellations" [@murray_philosophy_1939, 51].

-[^ln1-swedenborg]: See @swedenborg_treatise_1778, regarding the "gross error of those who assert the materiality of the soul, affirming it to be homogeneous, and continuous with the body; whereas it is heterogeneous, and discrete" (24).
-Swedenborg gives the neoplatonic, monistic articulation of the matter to the angels, in the "Angelic Idea of Creation," writing "The question was asked, 'Whence, then, is hell?'
-They said, 'From man's freedom, without which a man would not be a man,' because man, from that freedom, broke the continuity in himself; and this being broken, separation took place; and the continuity, which was in him from creation, became like a chain, or a piece of linked work, which falls to pieces when the hooks above are broken or torn out, and then hangs down from small threads.
-Separation or rupture was brought about, and is brought about, by the denial of God" [@swedenborg_apocalypse_1901, 290].

-[^ln1-golumbia]: See @golumbia_cultural_2009: "Following a line of criticism that extends at least as farm back as Kant [...] (loc.
-63)."
-Paraphrasing
-@deleuze_postscript_1992, Golumbia writes "To submit a phenomenon to computation is to striate otherwise-smooth details, among details, to push upwards towards the sovereign, to make only high-level control available to the user and then only those aspects of control that are deemed appropriate to the sovereign (loc.
-159)."
-To get to the bottom of the contemporary unease with digitization, we will first examine some of the material contexts that support the propagation of digital media.
-We will then look at a few formal, theoretical attempts to describe the particularity of digital representation.
-Finally, we will have the chance to examine the specifics by which digital media necessitates a change in the "mode" of specifically digital apprehension.

-[^ln3-digital]: For a summary of digital physics and metaphysics see
-@steinhart_digital_1998 and @floridi_against_2009.

 ## Motion Blur